hackerb9/vt340test/mediacopy/README.md

 * [ ] Why did 132 column mode help?
 Or did it just move the glitch to an unnoticeable area?

 * [ ] If it's a firmware bug, can I alter the ROM?
+(Currently Set-Up says I'm running "VT340 Version V3.7").

 * [ ] Did this glitch happen with Level 1 printing?
 I don't recall noticing it.